Antonin Scalia: Personal life

 On September 10, 1960, Scalia married Maureen McCarthy at St. Pius X church in Yarmouth, Massachusetts.
 The two had met on a blind date while he was at Harvard Law School.
 Maureen was an undergraduate student at Radcliffe College when they met; she subsequently obtained a degree in English from the school.

 The Scalias had five sons and four daughters.
 Two of their sons, Eugene Scalia and John Scalia, became attorneys, with Eugene later becoming Secretary of Labor in the first Trump administration.
 Paul Scalia became a Catholic priest, Matthew Scalia had a military career, and Christopher Scalia became a writer.
 All four Scalia daughters—Catherine, Ann, Margaret, and Mary—have families.
 According to Scalia, Maureen raised all nine children "with very little assistance from me".
 The family resided in McLean, Virginia, a suburb of Washington, D.C.

-Scalia enjoyed a warm friendship with fellow justice Ruth Bader Ginsburg, considered a member of the court's liberal wing, with the two attending the opera together and appearing together onstage as supernumeraries in Washington National Opera's 1994 production of Ariadne auf Naxos.
+Scalia had a close friendship with fellow justice Ruth Bader Ginsburg—a member of the court's liberal wing—and the two attended the opera together and appeared together onstage as supernumeraries in Washington National Opera's 1994 production of Ariadne auf Naxos.
 Ginsburg was a colleague of Scalia on the D.C.
 Circuit, and the Scalias and Ginsburgs had dinner together every New Year's Eve.

 Scalia also enjoyed a friendship with fellow Justice Elena Kagan, also considered a member of the court's liberal wing.
 When Justice David Souter retired, Scalia told David Axelrod, an adviser to then-President Barack Obama, that he hoped that Obama would nominate Kagan to replace him.
 While Obama nominated Sonia Sotomayor instead, a year later when Justice John Paul Stevens retired, Obama nominated Kagan.
 An avid hunter, Scalia taught Justice Kagan how to hunt; the two hunted ducks, birds, deer and antelope together.